 A great website with many R code examples is the UCLA Stat Consulting Site.
-Another good site that introduces R to SPSS or Stata users is Quick-R.
+Another good site that introduces R to SPSS or Stata users is Quick-R. The standard site to search for R (code, problems etc.) on the internet is Stack Overflow.

-Learn to use LaTeXwhile you can.
+Learn to use LATEX while you can.
 It is a free typesetting software package and enables you to typeset and print your work at the highest typographical quality, using a predefined, professional layout.
-The main advantages of LaTeXover normal word processors include professionally crafted layouts, support for typesetting of mathematical formulae in a convenient way, a few easy-to-understand commands that specify the logical structure of a document, more complex structures such as footnotes, references, table of contents, bibliographies that can all be generated easily, and free add-on packages for specific tasks (e.g. make a reference list adhere to the exact standards of a scientific journal).
+The main advantages of LATEX over normal word processors include professionally crafted layouts, support for typesetting of mathematical formulae in a convenient way, a few easy-to-understand commands that specify the logical structure of a document, more complex structures such as footnotes, references, table of contents, bibliographies that can all be generated easily, and free add-on packages for specific tasks (e.g. make a reference list adhere to the exact standards of a scientific journal).
 A short introduction can be found here.